Nelly Bassily | January 14, 2013

-The weed striga poses a terrible problem for millions of farmers.
-Women especially spend a lot of time pulling striga from the fields.
-Striga feeds on rice, maize, millet, sorghum, cowpeas, and sugar cane, and can damage up to 70% of crops in a field.
+Striga poses a terrible problem for millions of farmers.
+Women especially spend a lot of time hand pulling striga.
+Striga attaches itself to the roots of crops such as rice, maize, millet, sorghum, cowpeas and sugarcane, and can damage up to 70% of crops in a field.
 The key to managing striga, also known as witchweed, is to use a variety of control methods at one time.
-Crop rotation, intercropping, planting resistant cereal varieties, soil fertilization, and hand weeding are all important methods that should be used together when managing striga.
-This script discusses crop rotation and intercropping in particular.
+Crop rotation, intercropping, planting resistant cereal varieties, soil fertilization and hand weeding are all important methods that should be used together when managing striga.